singerdmx/flutter-quill/doc/configurations/localizations_setup.md

     DefaultWidgetsLocalizations.delegate,
 ],
 ```

 which are used by official Flutter widgets

-The library also needs the
+The library also needs the `FlutterQuillLocalizations.delegate`

 ```dart
 // Required localizations delegates ...
 FlutterQuillLocalizations.delegate